 I guess this is it for now.
 Enjoy you TED talks and please suggest some as you rate and comment on this post.

-NOTE: You might want to check out our eBooks available from AMAZON.COM:
+NOTE: You might want to check out our my series of eBooks TEACHING ENGLISH WITH ART, available from AMAZON.COM